-The Educator of Distinction Award is presented to a current or former IDEC member in recognition of significant, sustained, and distinguished contributions in interior design education.
-Specifically, the recipient will have shown a demonstrated leadership in interior design education; will have demonstrated an impact on the profession (e.g. through student success, curriculum development, innovation, scholarship, etc.); as well as demonstrated excellence in teaching.
+Each year professional members of IDEC have the opportunity to recognize the efforts of their colleagues/peers by nominating them for two of our most distinctive awards.
+The AFEDA is presented to a current or former IDEC member in recognition of significant, sustained, and distinguished contributions in interior design education.
+Specifically, the recipient will have shown a demonstrated leadership in interior design education an impact on the profession as well as demonstrated excellence in teaching.

 Candidates must be current or former IDEC members.
 Any IDEC member can nominate a person for the Arnold P. Friedmann Educator of Distinction Award.